x11-com/Slay/kubernetes/README.md

-# slay in Kubernetes
+# Slay in Kubernetes

-This is a set of sample Kubernetes configuration files to launch slay under AWS, both as a single-node web frontend as well as a multi-node web frontend.
+This is a set of sample Kubernetes configuration files to launch Slay under AWS, both as a single-node web frontend as well as a multi-node web frontend.

 ## Prerequisites